MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 Dialogs can be thought of as a programmatic stack, which we call the *dialog stack*, with the turn handler as the one directing it and serving as the fallback if the stack is empty.
 The topmost item on that stack is considered the *active dialog*, and the dialog context directs all input to the active dialog.

 When a dialog begins, it is pushed onto the stack, and is now the active dialog.
 It remains the active dialog until it either ends, it is removed by the [replace dialog](#repeating-a-dialog) method, or another dialog is pushed onto the stack (by either the turn handler or active dialog itself) and becomes the active dialog.
-When that new dialog ends, it is popped off the stack and the next dialog down become the active dialog again.
-This allows for [branching and looping](#looping-and-branching), discussed below.
+When that new dialog ends, it is popped off the stack and the next dialog down becomes the active dialog again.
+This allows for branching and looping, discussed below.

 ### Create the dialog context